Dice Games Farming Board Games

 Bottled

 In looking through the information for the game, I watched the preview video staged before the crowdfunding campaign.
-After receiving the finished game, I would have been less frustrated with the prototype components.
+After receiving the finished game, I believe I would have been less frustrated with the prototype components.
 The bottles for Milkman might be the most maddening component I’ve faced in a long time.
 The game’s entire storage philosophy is that milk bottles stand.
 Sensible.
 But these bottles don’t stand for long.
 The slightest shake to the table, the slightest bump of the board—breathing, even—these are the enemies of the skinny little wooden bottles.
 From the first round of the first game, we started laying them down in front of our player board.
 The only reason we weren’t cursing is because I was playing with one of my kids.
 It just doesn’t work, and it really ruins things in a game about handling bottles of milk.
 Compounding the issue, the raw milk droplets would suit a Tiny Epic version of Milkman.
 They work, but they are ultra-tiny.

 Those quibbles aside—and I cannot stress how significant they are from a gameplay perspective—the rest of the production is pretty cool.
 The boards lay flat right out of the box.
 The trucks are fun to drive out and back.
 The inclusion of the little truck board makes sense, though it would be so cool to have the bottles actually in a truck.
 I understand the limitation, it would take a big truck, nay, two big trucks to accommodate the possibility of upgrading in the game.
 The cows lay nice, the iconography is clean, and the whole aesthetic is perfect for the intended 1950s evocation.